12 min read

 • 2025: Estimated at 4.35 million residents.

-This growth has implications for housing demand, infrastructure, and public services.
+This growth has implications for housing demand, infrastructure and public services.

-2. Housing Costs
+Housing Costs in Oregon

 Housing is a significant component of living expenses.
 The Fair Market Rent (FMR) for a one-bedroom apartment in Oregon has evolved as follows: